antbarbi/tokenizer/README.md

 5. **NFT Support**: Phantom and Solflare offer excellent support for viewing and managing NFTs on Solana.

-### Testnet: Solana Devnet

-Solana Devnet is a development environment for testing applications before mainnet deployment.

-**Advantages**:

-1. **Free Testing**: Devnet allows developers to test their applications with free SOL obtained from faucets.

-2. **Network Stability**: The Devnet is maintained by the Solana Foundation and offers a reliable environment for development.

-3. **Similar to Mainnet**: Devnet closely mirrors the Solana mainnet in terms of functionality, ensuring accurate testing.

-4. **Explorer Integration**: Solana explorers like Solscan and Solana Beach support Devnet, making it easy to track transactions and debug issues.

 ### IDE: Solana Playground

 Solana Playground is a web-based development environment specifically designed for Solana development.